Dusty Hernández-Harrison: Professional career

 On May 13 at the D.C.
 Armory, his first bout in his hometown since 2014, Dusty fought to a split draw against Mike Dallas Jr. (21–3–1).
 Both fighters thought they deserved the victory.
 "I thought I finished it great.
 I finished it way too strong with that knockdown [not to get the decision].
 I feel I pulled it out with that late knockdown," Hernandez-Harrison said.
 "In my opinion, we won in his hometown convincingly," Dallas said.

-Dusty spent five weeks leading up to the fight with Dallas in San Diego as a sparring partner for Mexican superstar Canelo Álvarez.
-He helped Álvarez get ready for his fight against Amir Khan as Dusty was brought in to mimic the blazing hand speed of Khan.
+Dusty spent five weeks leading up to the fight with Dallas in San Diego as a sparring partner for Canelo Álvarez ahead of his fight against Amir Khan as Dusty was brought in to mimic Khan's hand speed.
 He got more rounds with Álvarez than anyone else in camp, sparring some 50 rounds with the champ.
-The sparring seemed to help Álvarez as he won by an explosive one-punch knockout that rendered Khan unconscious in the sixth round.

-In Dusty's biggest fight, which took place on September 15, 2016 at the 2300 Arena in Philadelphia on CBS Sports Network, he won a unanimous decision over Thomas LaManna (21–1) by scores of 98–92 and 97–93 (x2) to win the vacant USA welterweight title and earn himself a top 15 world ranking by the International Boxing Federation.
+In Dusty's biggest fight, which took place on September 15, 2016, at the 2300 Arena in Philadelphia on CBS Sports Network, he won a unanimous decision over Thomas LaManna (21–1) by scores of 98–92 and 97–93 (x2) to win the vacant USBA welterweight title and earn himself a top 15 world ranking by the International Boxing Federation.

-Dusty was supposed to make his long-awaited return on December 1, 2018 against James Winchester in the main event of the first boxing event at the brand new Entertainment and Sports Arena in his hometown of Washington, D.C. but had to pull out the week of the fight due to an injury.
-His return was then rescheduled to February 16, 2019, vs Ulises Jimenez at the Mountaineer Casino Ballroom in New Cumberland, West Virginia, but Jimenez failed to show up to the weigh-ins, a backup opponent would not be approved by the commission and the fight was canceled.
+Dusty was supposed to make his long-awaited return on December 1, 2018, against James Winchester in the main event of the first boxing event at the brand new Entertainment and Sports Arena in his hometown of Washington, D.C. but had to pull out the week of the fight due to an injury.
+His return was then rescheduled to February 16, 2019, vs Ulises Jimenez at the Mountaineer Casino Ballroom in New Cumberland, West Virginia, but Jimenez failed to show up to the weigh-ins, a backup opponent was not be approved by the commission, and the fight was canceled.

-Dusty made his highly anticipated return to the ring after nearly three years on March 30, 2019 against Bruce Rumbolz at the Grand Theater in New Albany, Indiana.
+Dusty made his highly anticipated return to the ring after nearly three years on March 30, 2019, against Bruce Rumbolz at the Grand Theater in New Albany, Indiana.
 Dusty knocked out the grizzled veteran 1:46 into the first round with a left to the body followed by a left hook to the head that sent Rumbolz to the canvas.

 On April 20 at the Rosecroft Raceway in Fort Washington, Maryland, Dusty stopped Fred Jenkins Jr. in the fourth round.
-He was able to use his jab effectively throughout the contest; the jab helped break Jenkins Jr.’s defense down.
-Dusty would put on the pressure in the fourth round and landed a four-punch combo that would drop Jenkins Jr. to the canvas, who was counted out at 2:17 mark.
+He used his jab effectively throughout the contest, which helped break Jenkins Jr.’s defense down.
+Dusty put the pressure on in the fourth round and landed a four-punch combo that dropped Jenkins Jr. to the canvas, who was counted out at the 2:17 mark.